 The vaccine has been successfully tested in a Phase 1 clinical trial by researchers from MedUni Vienna and the results published earlier this week in the journal The Lancet Infectious Diseases.

 A group of 46 men and women took part in the trial.
-The vaccine was administered to them in injection form – similar to a tetanus vaccination – with little to no side effects.
-With immunization lasting for around five years or more, this could be a game changer for women who are susceptible to the disease.
+The vaccine was administered to them in injection form - similar to a tetanus vaccination – with little to no side effects.
+With immunisation lasting for around five years or more, this could be a game changer for women who are susceptible to the disease.
 Those at risk could, in future, be identified via a blood test which determines whether they are short of the antibodies required to fight TSS.

 "We are well on the way to having a vaccine that prevents this serious disease.
 However, it will still take some years before it is in clinical use," said Professor Martha Eibl who collaborated on the trial.
 A larger Phase II trial is now underway.

 TSS first appeared in the 1980s.
 It is caused by bacterial toxins which cause circulatory and organ failure, mainly affecting people with compromised immune systems - such as those on dialysis, recovering from a heart operation, suffering from chronic illness or liver disease.
 A significant number of cases presented are from women during their menstrual cycle.